Spectral Diffusion Models on the Sphere: Introduction

-Despite the success of spectral diffusion models for Euclidean and sequential data, diffusion processes defined on spherical domains remain comparatively unexplored.
-In particular, a systematic formulation of score-based diffusion directly in the spherical harmonic domain—accounting for symmetry constraints, induced noise covariance, and the structure of reverse-time dynamics—is largely missing from the literature.
-From a stochastic analysis perspective, this raises the question of whether diffusion processes on the sphere can be equivalently and effectively formulated in the frequency domain, and how the geometry of \( \mathbb{S}^2 \) manifests itself in the resulting stochastic dynamics.
+Despite the success of spectral diffusion models for Euclidean and sequential data, score-based diffusion models defined directly in the spherical harmonic domain are comparatively unexplored.
+In particular, a systematic formulation of score-based diffusion directly in the spherical harmonic domain, accounting for symmetry constraints, induced noise covariance, and the resulting forward and reverse-time dynamics, is largely missing from the literature.
+This motivates the development of a score-based diffusion framework intrinsically adapted to spherical harmonic representations, together with a theoretical characterization of the corresponding learning objectives.

-In this work, we address this question by proposing a diffusion modeling framework defined directly in the space of spherical harmonic coefficients.
-By formulating both the forward and reverse diffusion processes in the spectral domain, we exploit the intrinsic geometry of the sphere and introduce a structured, scale-aware inductive bias.
-We show that the spherical Fourier transform maps standard Brownian motion in the spatial domain to a constrained stochastic process in the frequency domain, which we characterize as a \emph{spherical mirrored Brownian motion} with nontrivial covariance structure.
-Within this framework, we derive the corresponding forward and reverse-time SDEs, provide a precise description of the induced noise covariance, and establish the relationship between score matching objectives in the spatial and spectral domains.
+In this work, we propose a diffusion modeling framework defined directly in the space of spherical harmonic coefficients.
+We show that the spherical Fourier transform maps standard Brownian motion in the spatial domain to a constrained stochastic process in the frequency domain, which we characterize as a spherical mirrored Brownian motion with nontrivial covariance structure.
+Building on this characterization, we derive the corresponding forward and reverse-time SDEs and characterize the induced covariance structure.
+Our main theoretical result establishes a quantitative relationship between score-matching objectives in the spatial and spectral domains, showing that they are generally not equivalent because of the geometry-induced covariance of the spectral noise.
 The resulting framework is fully compatible with the score-based SDE formalism, while naturally encoding spherical geometry and symmetry constraints.
-It provides a principled foundation for generative modeling of spherical data, with potential applications in cosmology, climate science, computational chemistry, and computer graphics.
+It therefore provides a principled foundation for generative modeling of spherical data, with potential applications in cosmology, climate science, computational chemistry, and computer graphics.

 Several natural extensions of the present framework merit future investigation.
 While all constructions in this work are finite-dimensional with a fixed band limit $L$, an important open question concerns the asymptotic behavior of the spectral diffusion process as $L \to \infty$, and its relationship to diffusions defined intrinsically on $L^2(\mathbb{S}^2)$.
 Related directions include the study of robustness with respect to the choice of spherical sampling and quadrature schemes, as well as extensions to anisotropic noise, other compact homogeneous spaces, or alternative spectral representations.